sevora/lsdweb/README.md

 This is an OpenAI page generator.
 Originally from [Express + Typescript Server Template](https://github.com/sevora/express-server-template.git).

 ## Commands
+These commands are expected to be ran on the root directory of the project.
 - `npm run dev` is the command to run the TypeScript source code directly in Node environment.
 - `npm run build` is the command to transpile the server code into JavaScript in the build folder.
 - `npm start` is the command to run the transpiled code in the build folder through Node.